USS Myles C. Fox (DD-829): 1960–1969

 On 6 March 1966, Fox was assigned to the Gemini 8 recovery team and stationed in the eastern Atlantic.
 While off the coast of Africa, she sped to the aid of Swedish freighter M/V Palma which was on fire.
 For three days firefighting teams battled the blaze before Caloosahatchee (AO-98) and Charles P. Cecil (DD-835) arrived to lend a hand.
 The combined efforts of these U.S. Navy ships finally extinguished the flames, and Palma resumed steaming under her own power.

 After DASH qualifications off the Virginia Capes, the destroyer operated along the east coast until getting underway for the Far East on 4 October.
 Steaming via the Panama Canal, Hawaii, Japan, and the Philippines, the destroyer arrived off the coast of North Vietnam on 7 January 1967.
 While in the war zone Myles C. Fox delivered numerous fire support missions against enemy ground forces and installations.
 Her guns also damaged three enemy junks and two sampans.
 She headed home on the second half of a round-the-world cruise 20 February and arrived Newport from Suez and Gibraltar 25 April.

 Myles C. Fox operated on the east coast and in the Caribbean during most of 1967.
 She entered Boston Naval Shipyard on 26 September for overhaul through 1 January 1968.

 1969–1979

 The ship entered the Boston Naval Shipyard for a regular overhaul on 26 Dec 1967 where the DASH capability was removed.
 Upon completion of overhaul in Jan 1968, the ship proceeded to Guantanamo Bay, Cuba for refresher training.
-Upon completion she deployed to the Mediterranean and returned to the US in Oct 1968.
-In Jan 1969 the ship participated in the Apollo 11 program by taking the astronaut quarantine trailer on sea trials from Norfolk, Virginia.
-The trailer was used by the astronauts in July 1969 when they returned from the moon.
+Upon completion she deployed to the Mediterranean and returned to the US in October 1968.
+In January 1969 the ship participated in the Apollo 11 program by taking the astronaut quarantine trailer on sea trials from Norfolk, Virginia.
+The trailer was used by the astronauts in July 1969 when they returned from the Moon.
 In March she deployed to the Indian Ocean visiting ports in Africa, Madagascar, India, Pakistan, Iran, etc., returning in Sept 1969.